 Knoebels is a free-admission park.
 Visitors can park for free, stroll through the park, and enjoy live entertainment and the museums without paying a penny.

 The park features dozens of rides that do have a small cost, however.
 Most kid’s rides at Knoebels cost $1.50 to $2 per ride.
 Rides for older kids and adults mostly cost between $2.50 and $4, with the most popular roller coasters costing $4 per ride.

 Tickets for rides are sold in increments of 25 cents, and you can purchase any amount that you would like.
 On weekdays, Knoebels offers a 10% discount for books of tickets ($5 of tickets for $4.50, $10 for $9, and $20 for $18).

 If you’re planning a big day at the park, you can also purchase Ride All Day Passes for Knoebels.
 These passes are good throughout the season and cost $53 for adults and $37 for kids under four feet tall.

 If you are looking for discount tickets for Knoebels, purchase them online before your visit and you will save $5 per ticket.
 There are also Knoebels’ discounts available if you purchase tickets for select spring dates.

 When does Knoebels open and close?

 Knoebels opens for the season in late April and is open daily from late May through Labor Day.
 The park is then open most weekends through the end of October.
-The park reopens in late November through December for holiday festivities.
+The park reopens (without rides) for its annual drive-through light display, Joy Through the Grove during the holiday season.

 The park typically opens at 12pm daily, though some days at the beginning and end of the season it opens as early as 10am.
 The closing times varies throughout the year.
 During the summer, the park is typically open until 8pm.

 The park’s schedule can be found here.